You're on our Men's TRT page. See the main practice → · Request an introduction

 Pricing

-TRT is included in both of our membership plans when clinically indicated.
-See full pricing →
+TRT is included in both of our membership plans — Direct Primary Care and Concierge Internal Medicine — when clinically indicated.
+See our programs →

 Testosterone cypionate medication is typically $30–50/month at cash-pay pricing.